mauritssilvis/darts/java/README.md

 - If necessary, extract the code to a convenient location.
 - Navigate to the `darts/java` folder.
 - Run the `install` command.
+- Test execution of the `darts` toolbox by running the `darts` command.

 ## 2. Usage